 As WordPress is phenomenally popular, it is a prime target for hackers.
 Also, its open-source nature means that hackers have ready access to its code and are continually probing for weaknesses.
 It is therefore critical that WordPress websites are kept up to date so that vulnerabilities are fixed as soon as they’re discovered.

 We also actively manage sites on the server, ensuring they are kept up to date at all times.
-This is why our WordPress hosting is more expensive than our standard hosting – and also why it is essential if you want to protect your website from being hacked.
+This is why our Premium hosting is more expensive than our Standard hosting – and also why it is essential if you want to protect your website from being hacked.